Topical Steroid Withdrawal (TSW)

 Are topical steroids safe?

 TS can be a safe and effective treatment for eczema but, like any drug, they must be prescribed and used with care to avoid adverse effects.
+Some people experience problems when using TS as advised.
 Information about side effects is included in the leaflet enclosed with every pack.
-TS must not be used on infected skin unless it is combined with an antibiotic or antifungal agent.
-When used on the face, they may cause pimples or other rashes, and medical supervision is needed if they are to be used around the eyes.
+TS must not be used on infected skin unless combined with an antibiotic or antifungal medicine.
+TS may cause redness, pimples or other rashes on delicate facial and genital skin, and medical supervision is needed if they are to be used in these areas or around the eyes.

-Occasionally people become allergic to the cream.
+Occasionally people develop a contact allergy to the steroid cream or ointment.
 Using large amounts of TS can thin the skin over time and the steroid may be absorbed into the bloodstream.
 Babies and children can be treated with TS, but their delicate skin is more likely to absorb steroid and therefore only milder TS should be used.
-If enough TS is absorbed, it acts like a steroid medicine taken orally as a tablet or by injection.
-It can also suppress the body’s natural production of corticosteroid causing health problems when it is discontinued.
-Prolonged use of strong TS can result in TSW (see below).
+If enough TS is absorbed, it acts like a steroid medicine taken orally as a tablet or by injection and can suppress the body’s natural production of corticosteroid causing serious health problems when it is discontinued.
+Prolonged use of stronger TS can result in TSW.
 These adverse effects are less likely if the strength and quantity of TS are kept to a minimum and are carefully chosen to match the person’s age, severity of eczema and body area.

 What is topical steroid withdrawal (TSW)?

-After stopping TS other problems may develop.
+People can experience problems after they stop using TS.
 Often the original condition comes back when the treatment stops – eczema is a long-term skin condition that comes and goes and this is a normal pattern.
-There is also a group of symptoms called topical steroid withdrawal (TSW) reactions, referred to by patients as ‘topical steroid withdrawal’, ‘topical steroid withdrawal syndrome’, ‘red skin syndrome’ or ‘topical steroid addiction’.
-These are severe reactions that can occur when moderate- or high-potency topical steroids have been used for a prolonged period, usually more than a year and usually to treat eczema.
-The condition can appear while still using the TS but becomes much worse on stopping.
-Patients experience symptoms worse than their original condition.
-They suffer red or darker burning skin (darker than their usual skin tone, depending on skin colour) often in areas where they never had eczema before.
-They can feel tired and weak and may even be bed-bound.
-Dermatologists would call this erythroderma or erythrodermic eczema.
-It appears that the eczema has bounced back worse than before, perhaps because the skin has been altered in some way by the topical steroid.
-Prolonged use of potent and very potent TS may even suppress the body’s own normal steroid production.
-This is called hypoadrenalism and causes severe weakness and low blood pressure.
-TSW can continue for months or years and may be hard to distinguish from the original eczema coming back.
+There is also a group of symptoms called topical steroid withdrawal (TSW) reactions, referred to variously as ‘topical steroid withdrawal’, ‘topical steroid withdrawal syndrome’, ‘red skin syndrome’ or ‘topical steroid addiction’.
+These are severe reactions that can occur when topical steroids, usually strong or very strong, have been used for a prolonged period, usually more than a year to treat eczema.
+TSW can also appear while still using the TS, but becomes much worse on stopping and more severe than the original condition.
+The skin becomes red (or darker than the usual skin tone, depending on skin type) often in areas where they never had eczema before.
+Patients can also experience swollen glands, intense itch and oozing, burning skin with excessive flaking.
+They can feel tired, weak and shivery and may even be bed-bound.
+Other symptoms include hair loss, weight loss, and sleep and mood disturbance.
+Dermatologists would call this state ‘erythroderma’ or ‘erythrodermic eczema’.
+Prolonged use of strong and very strong TS may even suppress the body’s own normal steroid production.
+This is called hypoadrenalism and causes severe weakness and low blood pressure, which may contribute to the symptoms of TSW.
+Sufferers tell us that TSW can continue for months or years: intermittent flares may be hard to distinguish from the original eczema coming back.

-If you experience a side effect(s) after using TS, we encourage you to report it to the Medicines & Healthcare products Regulatory Agency (MHRA)’s Yellow Card scheme.
+If your rash spreads to areas that are not typical for your eczema pattern, and TS are not controlling it, then it could be TSW.
+If you experience a side effect(s) after using TS, we encourage you to report it to the Medicines & Healthcare products Regulatory Agency (MHRA) Yellow Card scheme.

 How common is TSW?

-There have been more than one billion views of #TSW on TikTok, suggesting TSW is extremely common, but doctors claim that it is rare.
+#TSW content is widespread on social media, suggesting TSW is extremely common, although many doctors view this as rare.
 There are several possible explanations for this difference.
-People with TSW tend to avoid doctors who can be dismissive of the idea that TS caused their problem, so it may be that doctors are simply not seeing people with TSW.
-Meanwhile, doctors see hundreds of people benefitting from TS for a wide range of skin disorders, without suffering TSW.
-The one billion figure may be inflated by people just curious about TSW or viewing repeatedly.
-It may be that some of those self-diagnosing as TSW in fact have a different skin condition.
-Many doctors think that what some patients call TSW is simply a rebound of the eczema – we know that TS only suppresses eczema and does not cure it, so there is a natural tendency for the inflammation of eczema to bounce back when the anti-inflammatory TS is stopped.
+People with TSW tend to avoid doctors, who can be dismissive of the idea that TS caused their problem, so it may be that doctors are simply not seeing people experiencing TSW or not recognising it.
+Meanwhile, doctors see hundreds of people benefitting from TS for a wide range of skin conditions, without suffering TSW.
+The number of social media views may be inflated by people just curious about TSW or viewing repeatedly.
+It could be that some of those self-diagnosing TSW may in fact have a different skin condition.
+It is possible that what some patients call TSW is a rebound of the eczema – we know that TS only suppresses eczema and does not cure it, so there is a natural tendency for the inflammation of eczema to bounce back when the anti-inflammatory TS is stopped.
+We need more research and clear diagnostic markers to better understand how common TSW is.

 Are topical steroids addictive?